douggal/french-quiz-game/README.md

 - Real-time feedback on conjugation accuracy
 - YAML-based verb dictionary (`inputs/conjugations.yaml`) for easy expansion
 - Designed for terminal use with Rust
+- At the end of the game, your score is displayed as the count of correct and wrong answers.

 ---